FIRST ALERT WEATHER DAYS FOR HEAT & HUMIDITY

 TUESDAY: SW 10-20 KTS...
 WAVES 2-4′

-TODAY: Sizzling sunshine.
-Turning hot and humid.
+AFTERNOON: Sizzling sunshine.
+Hot and humid.
 Peak heat index near 100.
 HIGH: 95, with 80s lakeside

 TONIGHT: Mostly clear.
 Muggy and buggy.
 LOW: 75